Logo of AccediaContact us

 - Daniel Georgiev, Software Consultant

-5. prove your skills by earning a certificate
+5. Prove your skills by earning a certificate

 As the demand for IT positions raises so does the necessity of certification.
 Now more than ever it has become important for software developers to prove their skills by getting certified, as this is what will separate them from the other candidates during job interviews.
 By taking part in a certification course, you gain invaluable practical skills and experience.
 Our advice here is to start using what you’ve learned immediately as just as everything else – skills you don’t actively practice vanish without even noticing.
 That is why certificates are not everything, they are simply the ticket to get in, from there it is all about you and what you bring to the table.
-And remember – you and your skillset are what drives your career further, not the certificate itself, so never sacrifice one thing for the other.
+And remember – you and your skillset are what drives your careerfurther, not the certificate itself, so never sacrifice one thing for the other.

 - Ivan Dochev & Gabriela Nenova, Software Consultants

-6. make sure you are solving the right problem
+6. Make sure you are solving the right problem

 The Pareto principle applies to software development as well - 80% of the value comes from 20% of the code.
 When working on a task, concentrate on the pieces of functionality that will move the needle the most.
 For example, it's better to have a functioning Login or Registration form than to spend your time creating a beautiful and shiny Submit button that doesn’t even work.
 Here is something you should make your piece with from the start - a codebase is never perfect.
 You can always refactor and add more abstractions, to the point of creating your own framework or a CMS, but the best code should be simple and easy to understand.
 Besides that, you can spend your time working on a task that gives more value to your team and your project.